GoktugGulcan/-Live-Object-Counting/README.md

 Install the required dependencies:

 pip install -r requirements.txt
-Usage
-Navigate to the project directory:

-cd your_repo
-Run the application with the desired webcam resolution:

 python main.py --resolution 1280 720
 Position the object of interest within the camera frame, preferably in the left corner.